| 1. Access to

 is: why is this potential not being more widely used and explored?

-Some key reasons have been advanced and discussed at the Conference:
+Some key reasons have been advanced and discussed at the Conference: a) Lack of political will.
+The "powers that be" often

 do not facilitate the dissemination and exchange of information.